 Temporary patios must not extend in front of adjacent tenant spaces, exits, or beyond business frontage without written permission from affected adjacent property owners and tenants; this includes any overhanging elements.

-Tents, canopies, shelter structures or stages are not permitted.
+Tents, portable toilets, canopies, shelter structures, platforms, decks, or stages are not permitted.
 Optional temporary patio perimeter fencing, planters, or barriers approximately 1.2m (4ft) high are permitted, provided they are not damaging any public property, and are secured without endangering any underground utilities.

 When the perimeter is enclosed, a temporary patio with capacity for more than 60 people must have two separate exits.
 Only one exit is required where a temporary patio has a capacity of up to 60 people.
 Exit openings must be at least 0.9m (3ft) in clear width, and provided with exit signs where not clearly visible to patrons.